 Figure 1: Bottom-up methane emission inventories used as prior estimates for the inversion.
 Panels show annual mean methane emissions for different anthropogenic sectors from the gridded versions of the inventories of Canada (ECCC), the U.S. (EPA GHGI), and Mexico (INECC).
-Wetland emissions are given by the high-performance subset of the WetCHARTs version 1.3.1 wetlands inventory ensemble.
+Wetland emissions are given by a high-performance subset of the WetCHARTs version 1.3.1 wetlands inventory ensemble.
 Emissions are shown on the 0.25° ⨉ 0.3125° GEOS-Chem grid used for the inversion.